First published on cleanlanguage.co.uk 30 April 2022

 James Lawley & Penny Tompkins

-The following transcript comes from our third workshop with a group Ukrainian psychologists and psychotherapists who want to use Clean Language and Symbolic Modelling to support themselves and their clients.
+The following transcript comes from our third webinar with a group Ukrainian psychologists and psychotherapists who want to use Clean Language and Symbolic Modelling to support themselves and their clients.

 The client's responses and our questions were translated by Anna Stativka.

 The client's and our reflections on the session follow the transcript: